svondenstein/RevenuePredictor/README.md

 ## Licensing

-The model design in _model.py_ is based on the the [Fully Convolutional DenseNet](https://github.com/HasnainRaz/FC-DenseNet-TensorFlow) implementation by GitHub user [HasnainRaz](https://github.com/HasnainRaz).
-This implementation was a helpful reference when designing our network structure.
+The model design and preprocessing steps in _model.py_ and _utility.py_ are based on the the [Fully Convolutional DenseNet](https://github.com/HasnainRaz/FC-DenseNet-TensorFlow) implementation by GitHub user [HasnainRaz](https://github.com/HasnainRaz).
+This implementation was very helpful when designing our network structure.